monkphin/nlaw/README.md

 Future features
 As mentioned earlier in the document, it would be ideal to allow for a degree of personal customisation at the user level to allow for further improvements to accessability.
 Adding a calendar that the club can update would also be a useful feature so they could show events that they may have coming up that may be of interest to visitors, this could potentially tie into a mailing list, which would require a database to store user details.
 Additionally a gallery page could also be of use to show more pictures of the venue or projects the club are working on.
 Since I am using an older version of Bootstrap I have already created a development branch with the intention to migrate this over to Bootstrap 5, this will also give me a chance to refactor the HTML and CSS a little, since simply porting over to Bootstrap 5 presented a lot of rendering issues which need to be resolved.

+Bugs and issues.
+All pages have a slight horizontal scroll that I believe to be caused by the modal popup, but I havnt been able to identify how to resolve this as yet.
+One of the sections on the club.html page has an issue with horizontal scroll, this looks to be caused by the bootstrap grid, however I cannot identify how to prevent this.
+Its possible that I may have a slight issue with the HTML Divs, since I also saw the same issue on the section containing the map until I tidied up its divs a little. index.html - the carousel misrenders on screen widths of 913 to 991 pixels, causing it to overlap over the footer.
+This can easily be fixed via an additional CSS media query. index.html has some minor positioning issues that dont direcly impact site functionality for the hero text on the hero image.
+On some smaller screens its not aligned in a way that looks neat or inline with the rest of the site layout.
+This should be an easy fix with media queries, but I suspect their may be a more elegant way to do this.

 Technology.